On this page

 |1 April – 30 June||28 July|

 Payments can be made more regularly, so long as your total SG obligation for each of your employees is made by the quarterly due date.
-Your SG payment obligation is calculated from the date each employee starts working for you.
+SG payments are calculated from the date an employee starts working for you.

-5 step guide to making superannuation guarantee payments for your employees
+5-step guide to making SG payments for your employees

-To fulfil your SG legal compliance obligations, you must keep records for 5 years that show how you calculated your SG payments for each employee, and that you provided each person with a choice of super fund if necessary (explained further in Step 3).
+You must keep records for five years that show how you calculated your SG payments for each employee, and that you provided each person with a choice of super fund if necessary (explained further in Step 3).
 Failure to keep appropriate SG records can attract ATO penalties.

-Step 2: Work out all employees for which you have an SG payment obligation.
+Step 2: Work out all employees you have an SG payment obligation for.

-Step 3: Calculate your SG obligation for each employee (including whether or not your SG obligations are affected by any salary-sacrificing arrangements you may have).
+Step 3: Calculate your SG obligation for each employee, including whether your SG obligations are affected by any salary-sacrifice arrangements you may have.

 For example, some awards may specify that you must continue to make SG payments for an employee at their pre-salary sacrifice level.